mkyprice/Soso.Ecs/README.md

 ## Dependancies

-EzNet has no external dependancies
+Soso.Ecs uses the NETStandard.Library, System.Memory, and System.RuntimeComplilerServices.Unsafe
-It targets netstandard2.1, net6.0, and net7.0.
-It uses latest C#
+It targets netstandard2.0 and uses latest C#